Importing ARCOS Data with Dask¶

 (1) Download the thinned ARCOS data from this link.
 It should be about 2GB zipped, 25 GB unzipped.

-(2) Our goal today is going to be to find the pharmaceutical company that has shipped the most pills (
+(2) Our goal today is going to be to find the pharmaceutical company that has shipped the most opioids (

 When working with large datasets, it is good practice to begin by prototyping your code with a subset of your data.
 So begin by using